-Currently reading: Lancia revives HF name for 237bhp electric hot hatch
+Currently reading: Lancia previews Ypsilon HF hot hatch and confirms rallying return

-Lancia has confirmed the legendary HF badge will return next year for an electric hot hatch based on the new Ypsilon.
+Lancia will revive the legendary HF badge next year for an electric hot hatch based on the new Ypsilon – and which will also be used for a return to international rallying.

 Notably, that is quicker than the last HF-badged Lancia, the second-generation Delta HPE HF, which cracked 62mph in 7.5sec.
 It is, however, slightly behind the legendary Delta HF Integrale Evo 2, which did the same sprint in 5.7sec.